-Wagga Wagga, NSW, will play host to the Junior Road National Championships from 11 - 13 September 2020.
+Wagga Wagga, NSW, will play host to the Junior Road National Championships September/October 2020 (Dates TBC).
 The Championships are expected to attract over 300 of the best under 15 & under 17 riders, and their families, from all over Australia.

 The three days of racing will see 12 national champions crowned with titles contested in the road race, time trial and criterium.
 This year will also see the introduction of the team time trial for the first time.